filonenkoa/jellyfin-smartlists-random-plugin/README.md

 Create smart, rule-based **playlists and collections** in Jellyfin.

 This plugin allows you to create dynamic playlists and collections based on a set of rules, which will automatically update as your library changes.
-It features a modern web-based interface for easy list management - no technical knowledge required.
+It works with all media types (movies, episodes TV shows, music etc.) and features a modern web-based interface for easy list management - no technical knowledge required.

 **Requires Jellyfin version `10.11.0` and newer.**